Switch to biogas

 Note: Individual, named biogas tariffs are always certified, not the supplier itself.

-The Grünes Gas-Label is the only biogas quality label supported by leading civil society organizations.
-The supporting associations can be found here.
+The Grünes Gas-Label is the only biogas seal of approval that is supported by leading civil society organizations.
+The supporting organizations are here .

 Through the work of the carrier associations in the board of directors and general meeting, they play a major role in shaping the certification to this day.
 Changes in the label's criteria, for example, must be approved by all the sponsoring associations.